Chapter 8 - Notetaking Services and Options

-Research shows that students who take good notes are more engaged in class and ultimately get better grades.
-Disability Access Services (DAS) provides technology to help students independently meet their request for notetaking services.
-All eligible students may choose one of the following DAS-provided systems:
+Research shows that students who take good notes are more engaged in class and ultimately earn better grades.
+Disability Access Services (DAS) provides technology to help students independently meet their request for notetaking accommodations.
+All eligible students may choose one of the following DAS-provided notetaking technologies which record lectures.
+The student must attend class to utilize notetaking services and options.

-Two other types of notetaking services may be available.
+Two other types of notetaking services may be available on a case-by-case basis.
 Eligibility is dependent on the specific impact(s) of the disability and/or the student’s ability to physically take notes.

-With Glean, students are able to audio record their lectures, which enables them to focus on what they are hearing during the lecture, flag what the instructor identifies as important, and then come back to their recording to create effective notes.
+With Glean, students can audio record their lectures, which enables them to focus on what they are hearing during the lecture, flag what the instructor identifies as important, and then come back to their recording to create effective notes.
 Students can also import slides and images that connect to their audio recording to create multi-media study resources.
+Glean Resources

 Glean is a web application which can be accessed on any laptop or desktop computer through the Chrome Web browser.
 Glean works on any operating system: Windows, Mac, Chromebooks and Linux.